CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

 The stationary weapons aren't worth adding because attempting to use them causes the game to crash (see [the **Problems** section](#problems)).

-The corresponding bytes to add the remaining vehicles to the end of `nitcar.def` are:
+When appended to `nitcar.def`, the following bytes add the remaining vehicles:

 ```
 24 00 00 00 01 00 00 00 01 00 00 00 76 64 69 6C 6C 6F 00 00 00 00 00 00 00 00 00 00